-Geologic Survey topographic quadrangle map) of the impact area must include the

-- xiv.
+- [(h) (i)] Compensation for open water impacts may be required, as appropriate, to protect state waters and fish and wildlife resources from significant impairment.] - I. Detailed project location map[;.]
+The detailed location map (e.g., a United States Geologic Survey topographic quadrangle map) of the impact area must include the latitude and longitude for the project, hydrologic unit code, and stream classification (if applicable) clearly identified on the map.
+The map should be of sufficient detail such that the site may be easily located for site inspection [;..] - m.
+Project plan view and cross-sectional sketches.
+All plan view sketches and cross-sectional sketches must include, at a minimum, north arrow, scale, existing structures, existing and proposed (if available) contours, limit of [urisdictional surface water] areas, ebb and flood or direction of flow, impact limits, [and] location and dimension of all structures in impact areas. - n.
 Application processing fee.
-The applicant will be notified by the board as to the appropriate fee for the project, in accordance with 9 VAC 25-20-10 et. seq.
-The board will continue to process the application, but the fee must be received prior to release of a draft VWP permit. - 32.
-In addition to requirements of subdivision 1 of this subsection, applications involving a surface water withdrawal or a FERC license or re-license shall include: - a.
+The applicant will be notified by the board as to the appropriate fee for the project in accordance with 9 VAC 25-20-10 et seq.
+The board will continue to process the application, but the fee must be received prior to release of a draft VWP permit. - 2.
+In addition to requirements of subdivision 1 of this subsection, applications involving a surface water withdrawal or a Federal Energy Regulatory Commission (FERC) license or re-license shall include: - a.
 The drainage area, the average annual flow and the median monthly flows at the withdrawal point, and historical low flows if available; - b.
 The average daily withdrawal, the maximum daily and instantaneous withdrawals and information on the variability of the demand by season; - c.
-Information on how the proposed withdrawal will impact flows, in terms of flow reduction; - ed.
-The consumptive use and the average daily return flow of the proposed project and the location of the return flow; - de.
-Information on the proposed use and need of the surface water and information on how the demand for surface water was determined (e.g., per capita use, population growth rates, new uses, changes to service areas, and if applicable, acreage irrigated and evapotranspiration effects);
+Information on how the proposed withdrawal will impact flows in terms of flow reduction; - d.
+The consumptive use and the average daily return flow of the proposed project and the location of the return flow; - e.
+Information on the proposed use [of] and need [of for] the surface water and information on how the demand for surface water was determined (e.g., per capita use, population growth rates, new uses, changes to service areas, and if applicable, acreage irrigated and evapotranspiration effects);